MCUdude/MightyCore/README.md

 A simple guide to port a library can be found <b>[here](https://github.com/MCUdude/MightyCore/blob/master/Library_porting.md)</b>.

 ##Hardware
 I've designed a development board for this particular core.
-I've added all the functionality I missed with the original Arduino boards, and added the original AVR pinout.
+I've added all the functionality I missed with the original Arduino boards, and added the original AVR pinout. **And for just 30$ it's a really good deal!**
 Not all supported microcontrollers have the same pin functions, and differences are highlighted.
 The boards measures 8.0 * 10.0 cm (3.15 * 3.94 in)<br/>
 The development board got some additional unique features:
 * A voltage select jumper to run the microcontroller at 5V or 3.3V